wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 # 21. Who Am I?

->Give up all questions except one: “Who am l?”.
+>Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you are.
 The ‘I am’ is certain.
 The ‘I am this’ is not.
 Struggle to find out what you are in reality.

 **Questioner:**&ensp;We are advised to worship reality personified as God, or as the Perfect Man.
 We are told not to attempt the worship of the Absolute, as it is much too difficult for a brain-centred consciousness.